Michael-Franklyn-MDF/Portfolio/README.md

 ## Solutions Made

-- **Styling** - Inline styling was required to solve the issue of pages not collecting the styling, due to culuter.
+- **Styling** - Inline styling was required to solve the issue of pages not collecting the styling, due to clutter.
-- **Script** - Inline scripting was required to solve the issue of pages not collecting the reqired interactivity.
+- **Script** - Inline scripting was required to solve the issue of pages not collecting the required interactivity.
-- **Placements** - Rellocation of the button was made near the logo.
+- **Placements** - Relocation of the button was made near the logo.

 ---
 ## 🌐 Live Demo